The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Introduction

+For StS-based EBE, the critical differential collision cross-sections are fitted or constructed based on molecular dynamics (MD) experimental results \citep{muller1997simple, hu2025thermal} as well as potential energy surfaces (PES) obtained from quantum mechanical \citep{szabo2012modern} or simplified computational methods \citep{ebner1976density, te2020classical}.
+However, the construction of the StS database is constrained by the limited accuracy and high computational cost.
+Considerable efforts have been devoted to addressing these challenges.
+Addressing the challenge of improving the accuracy of state-to-state simulations while maintaining computational efficiency, a series of quantum-classical hybrid methods have been developed, including the mixed quantum-classical \citep{billing2003quantum} method and the quasi-classical trajectory method \citep{karplus1965exchange}.
+Currently, the PES established for the corresponding EBE exhibit fluctuations in precision due to the fact that no single method has been proven to possess optimal accuracy \citep{hong2020inelastic}.
+Furthermore, both MD simulations and PES calculations require highly detailed pre-collision molecular information (including the relative positions of internal atoms, vibrational velocities along bond directions, rotational velocities about three axes, etc.), leading to immense computational and experimental demands due to the high dimensionality and large number of discrete states involved.
+In response to this limitation, both traditional techniques (e.g., spline interpolation and nonlinear fitting methods) \citep{schatz1989analytical} and recent approaches driven by neural network fitting and artificial intelligence \citep{hong2023improved,li2020many} aim to reduce computational load and improve database efficiency while ensuring the accuracy of potential energy surface (PES) calculations.
+Although research on StS simulation has advanced rapidly in recent years, improving computational accuracy and reducing costs, the establishment of a comprehensive StS database still faces significant challenges.
 It follows that once StS differential collision cross-sections are obtained, they can be incorporated using the framework of the Wang Chang-Uhlenbeck (WCU) equations \citep{chang1951transport}.
 This framework effectively treats different internal energy states as distinct species.
 In fact, the WCU formalism represents an early exploration of constructing the EBE under the StS model, although accurate StS differential collision cross-sections were unavailable at that time, thus requiring approximation schemes to derive macroscopic transport properties, specifically viscosity, diffusion, and thermal conductivity coefficients \citep{chang1951transport}.
 The growing availability of established StS databases enhances the feasibility of this framework, as its application relies on detailed databases covering various temperature ranges and different degrees of thermal non-equilibrium generated by the aforementioned work \citep{hong2020inelastic, jiang2024global}.
 On the other hand, the WCU framework assumes by default that the internal energy states of molecules do not affect their translational motion.
 This treatment is also widely used in the model construction in Direct Simulation Monte Carlo (DSMC) methods\citep{borgnakke1975statistical}.
-However, some studies based on modeling practices have proposed that the influence of internal states on molecular collisional cross-sections should be taken into account \citep{gamba2023cauchy}.
+However, some studies based on modeling practices have proposed that the influence of internal states on molecular collisional cross-sections (particularly the scattering angle) should be taken into account \citep{gamba2023cauchy}.
 Nevertheless, there is currently a relative lack of experimental or computational support to substantiate such work.